- Distance from Chicago: 164 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-2.Now that you're fully weekend-ready, head over to Galena's favorite Italian spot, Fried Green Tomatoes.
-Situated in the storied 19th-century Dowling building, its exposed brick and stone walls and linen tablecloths create a homey, but upscale feel.
+2Now that you're fully weekend-ready, head over to Galena's favorite Italian spot, Fried Green Tomatoes.
+Situated in the storied nineteenth-century Dowling building, its exposed brick and stone walls and linen tablecloths create a homey, but upscale, feel.
 Be sure to start with the eponymous veggies, then try the lobster ravioli, espresso-encrusted filet, or pork osso buco.

-1.Surround yourself with locals and a rotating gallery of local art at the low-key Otto's Place Café and Lounge.
-The airy, sunny space with its wood floors and mission-style furnishings is surprisingly conversation-conducive and the menu surprisingly inexpensive.
+1Surround yourself with locals and a rotating gallery of local art at the low-key Otto's Place Café and Lounge.
+The airy, sunny space with its wood floors and mission-style furnishings is surprisingly conversation-conducive, and the menu is surprisingly inexpensive.
 For a sweet start to your day, go for the house-made coffee cake.
 For something more hearty, try the biscuits and gravy or spinach, mushroom, and sundried tomato omelet.

-2.Now, just sit back and take in the sights and informational commentary on a Galena Trolley Tour.
-You could take the 2-1/2-hour tour or pack in an overview of this historic area on the 1-hour tour.
+2Now, just sit back and take in the sights and informational commentary on a Galena Trolley Tour.
+You could take the two-and-a-half-hour tour or pack in an overview of this historic area on the one-hour tour.

-5.Brush up on Civil War-era history at the Ulysses S. Grant House, both a National Historic Landmark and on the National Register of Historic Places.
-The former home of the 18th president was built in 1860 in an Italianate bracketed style and is replete with furnishings his family once used.
+5Brush up on Civil War-era history at the Ulysses S. Grant Home, both a National Historic Landmark and on the National Register of Historic Places.
+The former home of the eighteenth president was built in 1860 in an Italianate bracketed style and is replete with furnishings his family once used.

-6.Set off on a balloon ride with Galena on the Fly for a memorable sunset.
+6Set off on a balloon ride with Galena on the Fly for a memorable sunset.
 Be sure to pack your cameras because the vista from aboard this one-hour flight will make you forget any fear of heights you had.
-Afterwards, celebrate with a champagne toast—a tradition dating to the very first hot-air balloon rides in France.
+Afterward, celebrate with a champagne toast—a tradition dating to the very first hot-air balloon rides in France.

-3.While we don't condone drinking and driving, you'll be perfectly fine with a few tastes and some bottles to go from the family-owned Galena Cellars Winery.
-There are more than 25 varietals available, plus locally produced cheese and sausage.
+3While we don't condone drinking and driving, you'll be perfectly fine with a few tastes and some bottles to go from the family-owned Galena Cellars Vineyard and Winery.
+There are more than twenty-five varietals available, plus locally produced cheese and sausage.

 Where to Stay